jcechak/pokemon-league-manager/README.md

         $ git checkout -b name_of_the_branch

 * Implement all the features, work on issues, fix all bugs, run all tests and closes all solved issues.
-Don't forget to commit regularly.
+Don't forget to commit regularly and possibly push your branch if it takes a while to implement.

         $ git commit -m "Describe what have you done." file_to_commit1 file_to_commit2 ...
+        & git push

 * When you are done with implementing, merge your branch with the master branch.